-- (i) Before selecting a hypochlorite tablet disinfection process, water hardness, solubility of hypochlorite tablets, water temperature, and other water quality factors shall be taken into consideration. - (ii) The hypochlorite dissolution equipment for drinking water treatment shall be certified as meeting the ANSI/NSF Standard 61. - (iii) The design shall allow the hypochlorite tablets to be stored in accordance with the manufacturer's safety guidelines and in their original containers in a cool, dry, well-ventilated area.
-The hypochlorite tablets shall not be stored near combustible materials or acids to avoid fire or the release of toxic gases.
+- (ii) The ealeium-hypochlorite dissolution systemsequipment for drinking water treatment shall be certified as meeting the ANSI/NSF Standard 61.
+The Director may grant an exception to this requirement on a case by case basis. - (iii) The design shall allow the calcium-hypochlorite tablets to be stored in accordance with the manufacturer's safety guidelines by the vendor or manufacturer, for example, and in their original containers in a cool, dry, well-ventilated area.
+The calcium-hypochlorite tablets shall not be stored near combustible materials and or acids to avoid fire or the release of toxic gases.